Ryan Fazio: Early life and education

 Fazio grew up in Greenwich, Connecticut.
 He graduated from Greenwich High School in 2008 and subsequently earned a Bachelor of Arts degree in Economics from Northwestern University in 2012.

 Professional career

 Fazio spent most of his career in the commodities industry, with a focus on renewable fuels and agriculture.
-He is currently an investment advisor.
+He is currently a financial advisor.

 Political career

+State Senate

 Before being elected to the state Senate, Fazio was elected to the Greenwich representative town meeting.
 On August 17, 2021, Fazio defeated Democratic lawyer Alexis Gevanter of Greenwich in a special election to fill the 36th district seat, which Alexandra Kasser vacated two months prior.
 His election ended the Democratic supermajority in the State Senate.
 He was re-elected in 2022 against Democrat Trevor Crow and in 2024 against Democrat Nick Simmons, former deputy chief of staff to Governor Ned Lamont.
-He was the Republican nominee for the same seat in the 2020 Connecticut State Senate elections.
+Fazio’s State Senate races have been noted as some of the most spent State Senate races in the history of Connecticut.
+He was the Republican nominee for the same seat in the 2020 Connecticut State Senate election.
 Connecticut's 36th district covers Greenwich and parts of Stamford and New Canaan.

+2026 Connecticut gubernatorial election

+In 2026, Fazio became the Republican nominee for governor of Connecticut in 2026.
+He announced his candidacy in 2025.
+At the beginning of the campaign, former New Britain Mayor Erin Stewart was seen as the front runner in a tight race with Fazio.
+Stewart later suspended her campaign and endorsed Fazio a day before the convention.
+At the Connecticut Republican State Convention on May 16, 2026, at the Mohegan Sun Casino in Uncasville, he won the party’s endorsement on the first ballot with about 92% of the delegate vote.
+His remaining opponent, Betsy McCaughey, conceded shortly after at the convention.
+Fazio crossed the $250,000 threshold necessary to qualify for Connecticut's public financing system at the fastest rate in state history.

+Fazio will run with lieutenant governor candidate Matthew Corey, a small businessman and Navy veteran.
+He will face Democratic incumbent governor Ned Lamont in the general election on November 3, 2026.